gameaischool2021members/dungeons-ai/README.md

 # Dungeons-A.I

-First of all this game is multiplay to enhanch the game experience, and to allow you the play with your friends.
+First of all this game is multiplay to enhance the game experience, and to allow you the play with your friends.
 The first two images show entering username and entering the game id, either create or join
 ![image](https://user-images.githubusercontent.com/70839471/125083132-e9c04780-e0bf-11eb-87ec-80e35f4fbea1.png)
 ![image](https://user-images.githubusercontent.com/70839471/125083562-75d26f00-e0c0-11eb-957a-983348641ddb.png)